generate_sbm

 biterable or numpy.ndarray

-Group membership for each node.
+Group membership for each vertex.

 probstwo-dimensional numpy.ndarray or scipy.sparse.spmatrix